-- The Oral Defense and Capstone Report Approval forms are available on https://siu.edu/admissions/graduate/resources/forms.php. - The Graduate School requires one Oral Defense and one Capstone Report Approval form before the Final Submission Deadline in order to accept your paper.
-Your program representative will submit one original of each of these forms to the Graduate School. - Hand signatures must be original no fax, scans, stamps, or color printed.
-Digital signatures must be either Adobe Reader signed or State of Illinois official digital signed. - Committee members who are away from campus and cannot sign the forms by hand may e-sign them.
-The instructions for getting the e-signatures are available on https://siu.edu/admissions/graduate/resources/forms.php.
+- The Research Paper Oral Defense and Approval forms are available on https://siu.edu/admissions/graduate/resources/forms.php - The Graduate School requires one Research Paper Approval form before the Final Submission Deadline in order to accept your paper.
+An Oral Defense form might also be required, based on your graduate program. - Your program representative will submit these forms to the Graduate School on your behalf.